You’re Engaged — Now What Comes Next? A Mid-Planning Reset and Refresh Guide

 Step 2: Check Your Wedding Planning Timeline (Without Panic)

 A wedding planning timeline is meant to guide you — not stress you out.
+Instead of focusing on what you haven’t done, look at what you have accomplished:

 Venue secured ✔